-Undergraduate Student Government provides student conduct advisors to assist your student with the process through and understanding rights, options and sanctions.
+Undergraduate Student Government provides student conduct advisors to assist your student through the university process and understanding rights, options and possible sanctions.

 Additionally, university resources such as Psychological Services and the Student Ombuds are available to assist with emotional needs as well as academic concerns during and after the university process.

 Students going through the university process have the following rights